m-sel/mini-project-sinalgo/README.md

 How to run:

-1.Enter Sinalgo main directory
+1. Enter Sinalgo main directory
-2.run command line
+2. run command line
-3.execute : java -cp binaries/bin sinalgo.runtime.Main -project template
+3. execute : java -cp binaries/bin sinalgo.runtime.Main -project template
-4.click f3 to generate graph
+4. click f3 to generate graph
 	- create 1 ManagerNode with connectivityModel:myModel
-	- create N NodeP with the same connectivityModel:myModel 5.for clique click f6 otherwise tou can paint an edge between nodes by deging the mouse from one node to another 6.right click the manager node and click "start async run" 7.click on the play simbol in the right menu with big refresh rate to avoid delay
+	- create N NodeP with the same connectivityModel:myModel
+5. for clique click f6 otherwise tou can paint an edge between nodes by deging the mouse from one node to another
+6. right click the manager node and click "start async run"
+7. click on the play simbol in the right menu with big refresh rate to avoid delay

 Debugging with eclipse: